 \subsection{Scenarios and Cases Design}

 In this subsection, we design a set of agentic scenarios to serve as the testbed for our attribution experiments.
-We design a set of agentic scenarios to serve as the testbed for our experiments.
-Unlike prevailing agent benchmarks like GAIA~\cite{mialon2023gaia} and HLE~\cite{phan2025humanity} that primarily evaluate the task correctness, and emerging failure detection datasets focus on localizing explicit runtime errors~\cite{cemri2025multiagentllmsystemsfail,zhang2025agent}, our objective is to verify whether the attribution framework can accurately identify the internal factors driving an agent's decision.
+Unlike prevailing agent benchmarks like GAIA~\cite{mialon2023gaia} and HLE~\cite{phan2025humanity} that primarily evaluate the task correctness, and emerging failure detection datasets focus on localizing explicit runtime errors~\cite{cemri2025multi,zhang2025agent}, our objective is to verify whether the attribution framework can accurately identify the internal factors driving an agent's decision.
 To this end, we design our scenarios around the two dominant information sources in agentic systems: \textit{memory-driven interactions} and \textit{tool-driven interactions}, which aligns with the two fundamental capabilities that distinguish agents from standard LLMs~\cite{wang2024survey,guo2024large}.

-\begin{itemize}[leftmargin=*] \item \textbf{Memory-Driven Interaction.} This category encompasses behaviors where retrieved memory or stored interaction summaries exert a decisive influence on the agent's action.
-For instance, the agent may leverage the remembered memory context (\textit{e.g.}, preferences or prior commitments) to shape what it chooses to do next, often affecting the selection and prioritization. \item \textbf{Tool-Driven Interaction.} This category focuses on behaviors in which the agent’s decision is primarily driven by interactions with external tools or APIs.
+\begin{itemize}[leftmargin=*] \item \textbf{Memory-driven Interaction.} This category encompasses behaviors where retrieved memory or stored interaction summaries exert a decisive influence on the agent's action.
+For instance, the agent may leverage the remembered memory context (\textit{e.g.}, preferences or prior commitments) to shape what it chooses to do next, often affecting the selection and prioritization. \item \textbf{Tool-driven Interaction.} This category focuses on behaviors in which the agent’s decision is primarily driven by interactions with external tools or APIs.
 Here, the tool outputs act as critical environmental feedback that directly steers the agent's subsequent reasoning, such as when a search result dictates the factual basis of an answer or a tool failure forces a fallback strategy. \end{itemize}